 - Industrial action by all unions resulted in a production stoppage between March 2022 and June 2022.

-The Kloof operation is operated under a converted mining right, held in terms of the provisions of the MPRDA under DMRE Ref No GP30/5/1/2/2(66) MR (Kloof MR), valid from 30 January 2007 to 29 January 2027, for gold ore and associated minerals, in respect of a mining area totalling 200.87km².
+The Kloof operation is operated in terms of a converted mining right, held by Sibanye Gold (Pty) Ltd under DMPR reference number GP30/5/1/2/2(66) MR (Kloof MR), valid from 30 January 2007 to 29 January 2027, for gold ore and associated minerals, in respect of a mining area totalling 200.87km².